graeme-lockley/bendu-lang/docs/function-implementation.md

   CALL_CLOSURE 1
 ```

-The only new instruction `CALL_CLOSURE` is defined as follows:
+The only new instructions `CREATE_CLOSURE` and `CALL_CLOSURE` is defined as follows:

+- `CREATE_CLOSURE <function> <frame>`: Create a closure for a function with the frame.
+The frame, starting at 0 indicates how many frames to traverse to get to the correct frame.
 - `CALL_CLOSURE <arity>`: Call the closure with the arity number of arguments from the stack.
-The closure is stored in the frame at offset 0.
 The arguments are removed from the call stack and replaced with the return address and the new frame pointer.